stratapp-ai/stratapp-ai.github.io/_blog/3-reasons-why-stratapp-is-the-world-s-best-okr-software-app.md

 ## OKRs in one digital workspace

-The single-use-apps for OKR claim to support OKR execution, but that’s either a myth or exaggeration.
-Everything you ended to drive OKR execution sits inside #stratapp, in one seamless digital workspace, including 6 elements of collaboration:
+Some single-use-apps for OKR claim to enable OKR execution, but that’s either a myth or an exaggeration.

+Everything you ended to drive OKR execution sits inside #stratapp, in one seamless digital workspace, powered by 6 elements of collaboration:

 ![](/uploads/6-elements-of-collaboration.jpg)